wmarcinkInt/GramineTest/Documentation/index.rst

    :widths: 25 25 25
    :header-rows: 1

-   * - Select a Gramine Deployment
+   * - How will you use Gramine?
      - Contribute
      - Community
    * - :doc:`Installation-index`